 Crucial funding invested to understand link between hearing loss and dementia

 People with hearing loss are up to five times more likely to be affected by dementia than those without hearing loss.
-To try to understand this link, national charities Action on Hearing Loss and Alzheimer’s Research UK have teamed up to invest more than £150,000 into a research project conducted by researchers at the University of Manchester.
+To try to understand this link, national charities the Royal National Institute for Deaf People and Alzheimer’s Research UK have teamed up to invest more than £150,000 into a research project conducted by researchers at the University of Manchester.

 The investment is part of more than £300,000 committed by the two charities towards the research into the links between the two conditions.